Boydston Marketing

 /04

 Your staff scans QR codes or looks up names from any phone.
-Walk-ins and plus-ones get captured with attribution.
-No clipboard chaos.
-No mystery pile after the room clears.
+No apps to install.
+Walk-ins and plus-ones get captured automatically.
+No clipboard chaos at the front table.
+No mystery pile of paper to reconcile the morning after.

 /05